jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - In the game, Breaking Rules is one of Maelle's abiliites.
  - For the card, I've disregarded all thematic/mechanical associations and designed the card only based on the name.
-We need cheap artifact/enchantment hate in this set, so I've turned this to a variant of Overload that can also hit enchantments.
+We need cheap artifact/enchantment hate in this set, and the name fits the bill for what I'm after, so I've turned this to a variant of Overload that can also hit enchantments.

 ## Chorale